frederic-perez/AmE-dictionary/data/idioms.md

 __lay the groundwork (for something)__ To create or prepare the basics or essential foundation (for something); to pave the way (for something). _As CEO of the company, I laid the groundwork for one of the most successful international firms in the country._
 __laze about__ To relax or spend time idly; to do nothing or very little. _It’s a gorgeous day outside, so you kids get off your butts and quit lazing about!_
 __lazy-bones__ A particularly lazy or indolent person. _Come on, lazy-bones, you’ve spent half the day in bed.
 Time to get up and be productive!_
+__lead nowhere__ To ultimately yield or achieve no useful, beneficial, or successful result or outcome. _This meeting is leading nowhere.
+We’ve been here for over two hours now and haven’t even been able to come up with a name for our product!_
 __lean and mean__ :dart: Fit and ready for hard, efficient work. _Companies are running lean and mean these days._
 __leap to (someone’s) mind__ To suddenly or immediately materialize in someone’s mind. _A: “What would you like to have for dinner?”
 B: “I’m not sure, nothing’s really leaping to mind.”_
 __leaps and bounds__ :dart: __2__ Very large degrees of or rapid progress forward.
 (Used especially in the phrases “by/in leaps and bounds” and “make leaps and bounds.”) _Samantha’s delivery business has been growing by leaps and bounds recently._